 A machine for systems change, not just a tank that thinks.

-This workstream on Patient Agency addresses how to meaningfully embed and integrate patient expertise up-front and throughout the design, organisation, implementation, and evaluation of treatment and care as well as capturing and utilising patient preferences, for example, the unmet needs of women with bleeding disorders.
+The Patient Agency workstream addresses how to meaningfully embed and integrate patient expertise up-front and throughout the design, organisation, implementation, and evaluation of treatment and care as well as capturing and utilising patient preferences, for example, the unmet needs of women with bleeding disorders.

 The Access Equity workstream aims to explore health economics, from the evidence base to payment and distribution models, getting patient organisations more centrally and formally involved in the entire process, and considering the behavioural science that can be applied to achieve all of the above.